Hardware Connections & Specs

 • MIDI: The MVP appears as a class-compliant MIDI device on your computer (no drivers required).

-• UI Access: Provides access to the MVP User Interface.
+• UI Access: Provides access to the MVP web interface.
 Once connected, open a browser and navigate to http://mvp.local.

 Connect external peripherals to control the MVP: